-In this fast-moving and ever-changing world of fashion, with trends that come and go—trends that come and go—the rewritten paradigms seem to be interlaced into each fiber of our lives through technology.
+In this fast-moving and ever-changing world of fashion, with trends that come and go—trends that come and go—the rewritten paradigms seem to be interlaced into each fibre of our lives through technology.
 Intersecting fashion and technology is not some trend or another in the revolving door of trends; it’s a really meaningful change for the industry.
 Some of those innovations include 3D-Printed Clothing and smart textiles, in which creativity meets technology at its very cutting edge.
 We have not had a chance to witness such a fascinating amalgamation.

 3D-Printed Clothing: Designing a Revolution in Production

 It enables designers to create complex, bespoke garments that were impossible to make before.
 In other words, additive manufacturing builds objects layer by layer from digital models using materials such as plastics metals, and even bio-materials.
-This means very detailed, highly personalized pieces in the fashion industry—very redefining for traditional garment-making concepts.
+This means very detailed, highly personalised pieces in the fashion industry—very redefining for traditional garment-making concepts.

 3D-printed clothing offers many benefits, one of which is that it opens up complete innovation possibilities in design.
 With the ability to create complex structures and textures due to their realization being limited by conventional techniques of manufacturing, here designers can experiment.
 For example, Iris van Herpen is one of the very first designers to have made some really lovely collections using 3D-printed dresses that are more similar to intricate sculptures from another world than garments.
 Not only do they express a new level of design innovation but they also have the ability for new artistic expressions within fashion.